philipce/nifty/README.md

 Nifty uses the [XCTest](https://github.com/apple/swift-corelibs-xctest) framework to manage unit tests.
 Once you've cloned this repository, running the unit tests for Nifty is as easy as running `swift test` in the repository root directory.

+You can check out the results of some simple benchmarks [here](https://github.com/nifty-swift/Nifty/blob/master/Documents/Benchmarks.md).

 ## Goals & Scope
 The goals of Nifty can be summarized as follows:
 - Provide a viable alternative to packages such as NumPy and MATLAB for those who wish to develop in Swift.